-This bill would authorize the Inspector General to review policies, practices, and procedures and conduct audits and investigations of activities involving any toll revenues generated by the Regional Measure 3 toll increase and would require the BATA to reimburse the Inspector General and the Office of Audits and Investigations for any review, audit, or investigation related to those revenues.
-The bill would also require the BATA to establish an independent oversight committee no later than January 1, 2020, within 6 months of the effective date of the Regional Measure 3 toll increase with a specified membership, to ensure the toll revenues generated by the toll increase are expended consistent with a specified expenditure plan.
+This bill would require the BATA to establish an independent oversight committee no later than January 1, 2020, with a specified membership, to ensure the toll revenues generated by the toll increase are expended consistent with a specified expenditure plan.
 The bill would require the BATA to submit an annual report to the Legislature on the status of the projects and programs funded by the toll increase.